brookmg/brookmg.me/portfolio/README.md

 * Create a new branch `git checkout -b '$username_$feature'`
 * Make small changes
 * Open a pull request 😊

+### `Inspiration`
+ This portfolio page is highly inspired by the works of Pavel Rekun.
+His design is what mostly drove me to make this web app.
+ `If You are reading this, Thanks.`

 ### `License`
 ```